silviamaggi/smd-com/_posts/2020-04-10-pandemic-opportunity-for-change.md

 Part of me seems to be unable to avoid checking the news, the _numbers_, in search of some certainty and comfort in a situation that can’t offer any.
 At the same time, as our activities are mostly indoors, entertainment became the most effective way to take our minds off the current crisis.

-I [watched _Rams_](https://silviamaggidesign.com/tag/dieter-rams/){:target="_blank"}, a documentary on Dieter Rams, one of the most influential designers alive.
+I [watched _Rams_](https://silviamaggidesign.com/tag/dieter-rams/){:target="_blank" rel="noopener"}, a documentary on Dieter Rams, one of the most influential designers alive.
 Rams’ work at Braun and Vitsœ has influenced the way most of today’s consumer products look and function.

 ## Less, But Better

 {% include pattern-figure.html image="/assets/images/dieter-rams-braun-t-3-pocket-radio.jpg" caption="Dieter Rams Braun T 3 pocket radio.
 Image credit: Sgustok Design" width="1400" height="1080" %}

 Rams’ design philosophy puts **function** before form.
 The product’s aesthetics depends on its **purpose**, not the other way round; every little detail is thought through as a sign of respect for its users.
-In the 70s, he published the [_Ten Principles for Good Design_](https://www.vitsoe.com/gb/about/good-design){:target="_blank"}, which are relevant today more than ever.
+In the 70s, he published the [_Ten Principles for Good Design_](https://www.vitsoe.com/gb/about/good-design){:target="_blank" rel="noopener"}, which are relevant today more than ever.

 Even though two of the principles define good design to be **long-lasting** and **environmental-friendly**, Dieter Rams regrets not promoting his ideas about sustainable design to the masses.
 Or, perhaps, they weren’t understood the right way.